 Your child doesn’t have to sit on the sidelines just because they have a disability or a special need.
-Whether your child with Down syndrome is itching to swim or your little one who uses a wheelchair would love to play basketball, southeast Michigan organizations offer adaptive sports and special needs sports programs for those with a range of abilities.
+Whether your child with Down syndrome is itching to swim or your little one who uses a wheelchair would love to play basketball, organizations in metro Detroit and Ann Arbor offer special needs sports programs and adaptive sports for kids with a range of abilities.
 Take a look at the offerings to see which organizations will be a fit for your kid.

 - Address: 46000 Summit Parkway, Canton

 - Ages: Ranges based on program; Leisure Club Programs ages 15-plus.

 - Cost: Varies based on program; open to residents outside Plymouth-Canton, too.